soyware/OpenMarketClient/README.md

 * Steam password
 * Market API-key ([you can get one here](https://market.csgo.com/docs-v2))

-*and those items from Steam Guard app*
+*and those Steam Guard items*
-* Base64 encoded shared secret
+* Shared secret
-* Base64 encoded identity secret
+* Identity secret
 * Device ID

 All of those are encrypted and put into config after you enter them.

-Simply compile / download latest release, start the program and follow instructions.
+Simply compile / download latest release (rarely updated), start the program and follow instructions.

 # Compile
-To compile you'll need libcurl, wolfssl and rapidjson
+You'll need a compiler with c++17 support, libcurl, wolfssl and rapidjson

-# Suggestions
-If you want to see something added simply open an issue